MPI-SWS/pgcd/README.md

 #### Verification Only (no Runtime)

 1. Install Python > 3.5 (tested with 3.8) and `pip`: `sudo apt install python3 python3-pip`
-2. Install some extra python package: `pip3 install arpeggio numpy sympy ply`
+2. Install some extra Python packages: `pip3 install arpeggio numpy sympy ply`
 3. Install [dReal 4](https://github.com/dreal/dreal4) and make sure the `dreal` executable is in the path.
 4. Checkout this repository:
     ```bash